Defense Evasion, Red Teaming

 Indirect Command Execution: Defense Evasion (T1202)

-Indirect Command Execution is a defense evasion technique that is often used by Red Teams in which an adversary tries to bypass certain defense filters put in place which may restrict certain types of scripts/executables from running.
-Various Windows utilities may be used to execute commands, possibly without invoking cmd.
-For example, if a firewall is restricting DLL execution, it can be bypassed using a procdump method or if there is a whitelist on certain executables containing pcalua.exe, it can be used to execute other executables.
-Some of these methods are discussed in this article.
+Red Teams often use Indirect Command Execution as a defense evasion technique in which an adversary tries to bypass certain defense filters that restrict certain types of scripts/executables from running.
+Various Windows utilities allow users to execute commands, possibly without invoking cmd.
+For example, if a firewall restricts DLL execution, an adversary can bypass it using a procdump method, or if a whitelist exists on certain executables containing pcalua.exe, an adversary can use it to execute other executables.
+This article discusses some of these methods.

 Table of content